You want to know the easiest way for cutting chicken wire? Below you can find instructions on how to do it yourself using different tools.

 - Wear a long sleeved shirt, working pants, protective gloves and safety glasses to avoid any injury.

-- Pick the most suitable tool to cut the mesh, depending on the wire gauge.
+- Pick the most suitable tool to cut the mesh, depending on the gauge of the netting.

 THIN WIRE: Scissors – Max.
 0.21mm (35g)